buildbuddy-io/buildbuddy/website/blog/why-was-my-bazel-build-so-slow.md

   - To avoid corruption, Bazel will discard the analysis cache if a build has a different build option or configuration from previous builds.
 When this happens, you’ll see a log line like `WARNING: Build option --compilation_mode has changed, discarding analysis cache`.
   - For example if you use the flag `--compilation_mode fastbuild` on a series of builds and `--compilation_mode opt` on a later build, you will notice that the later build is slower because the server will have discarded the analysis cache and must restart the analysis phase from scratch.

 If you’re using Bazel in CI, you may be frustrated by the lack of good options to save the analysis cache between runs on remote CI runners.
-Our CI solution, [BuildBuddy Workflows](https://www.buildbuddy.io/blog/meet-buildbuddy-workflows/), preserves the analysis cache by cloning CI runners to guarantee the in-memory state is not lost.
+Our CI solution, [BuildBuddy Workflows](https://www.buildbuddy.io/blog/meet-buildbuddy-workflows/), preserves the analysis cache by cloning CI runners to guarantee that the in-memory state is not lost.
 Check out our [BazelCon](https://www.youtube.com/watch?v=YycEXBlv7ZA&list=PLxNYxgaZ8Rsefrwb_ySGRi_bvQejpO_Tj&index=10) talk for more technical details.

 ⭐ If your build was slow due to fetching external dependencies, you may want to investigate the [repository cache](https://sluongng.hashnode.dev/bazel-caching-explained-pt-3-repository-cache).
 During a clean build, Bazel will fetch the external dependencies referenced in your WORKSPACE file and store the downloaded blobs in the repository cache.
 If the dependencies have not changed between builds, Bazel will not need to re-download them.